-Improving the physical environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services:
+Improving the physical environment of the school to increase the extent to which disabled pupils (and those with a learning difference) can take advantage of education and associated services:

 School environment challenges

 An aging wooden building that was built in 1938 is no longer fit for purpose.
 This poses challenges around accessibility for pupils with needs.
 Space is extremely limited and there is little room for small group work, 1-1 support or 'cool-down' areas.
 Staff often need to share such spaces which can pose a challenge when supporting high-needs pupils.